csgillespie/efficientR/main.md

 Table 8.2: Data conversion table.
 Credit: [http://physics.nist.gov/cuu/Units/binary.html](http://physics.nist.gov/cuu/Units/binary.html)

 Even though there is now an agreed standard for discussing memory, that doesn't mean that everyone follows it.
-Microsoft Windows, for example, uses 1MB to mean $2^{20}$B. Even more confusing the capacity of a $1.44$MB floppy disk is a mixture, $1\text{MB} = 10^3 \times 2^{10}$B. Typically RAM is specified in kibibytes, but hard drive manufactors follow the SI standard!
+Microsoft Windows, for example, uses 1MB to mean $2^{20}$B. Even more confusing the capacity of a $1.44$MB floppy disk is a mixture, $1\text{MB} = 10^3 \times 2^{10}$B. Typically RAM is specified in kibibytes, but hard drive manufacturers follow the SI standard!

 ## Random access memory: RAM {#ram}

 Random access memory (RAM) is a type of computer memory that can be accessed randomly: any byte of memory can be accessed without touching the preceding bytes.
 RAM is found in computers, phones, tablets and even printers.
 The amount of RAM R has access to is incredibly important.
-Since R loads objects into RAM, the amount of RAM you have available can limit the size of data set you can analysis.
+Since R loads objects into RAM, the amount of RAM you have available can limit the size of data set you can analyse.

 Even if the original data set is relatively small, your analysis can generate large objects.
 For example, suppose we want to perform standard cluster analysis.
 The built-in data set `USAarrests`, is a data frame with $50$ rows and $4$ columns.
 Each row corresponds to a state in the USA